 A pneumothorax occurs when air collects in the pleural space around the lung.
 A hemothorax occurs when blood collects in the pleural space around the lung.
 This blood or air collection puts pressure on the lung tissue.
 This pressure makes the lung unable to expand, therefore it causes the lung to collapse.
 A collapsed, non-expandable lung cannot take in air and therefore cannot participate in oxygenation and gas exchange.
 A tension pneumothorax occurs when the pressure is so great that it puts pressure on the heart and major blood vessels – therefore decreasing cardiac output – this is a medical emergency.

-A pneumothorax can be spontaneous – caused by no obvious injury – due to a ruptured bleb or distended alveoli (as in COPD or in positive pressure ventilation).
+A pneumothorax can be spontaneous – caused by no obvious injury – due to a ruptured bleb or distended alveoli (as in COPD or positive pressure ventilation).
 It could also be caused by penetrating trauma (stab, gunshot wound).
-Hemothorax can be caused by penetrating trauma as well, or could be due to a bleeding vessel or lesion around the lung.
+Hemothorax can be caused by penetrating trauma as well or could be due to a bleeding vessel or lesion around the lung.

 To achieve reinflation of the lung by removing the blood or air.
-To restore appropriate oxygenation and gas exchange ability.
+To restore appropriate oxygenation and gas exchangeability.

 Breath sounds may be diminished or absent over the hemo/pneumo.
 A thorough assessment can identify the problem before it progresses.
-This will also help to determine if the lung has appropriately reinflated after intervention.
+This will also help to determine if the lung has appropriately reinflated after the intervention.

 Patients may have rapid, shallow breathing due to collapsed lung

 Chest expansion may be asymmetrical due to collapsed lung.
 This is especially prominent in a tension pneumothorax which is a medical emergency.